thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-Hallucination/README.md

 8. Download the following open source model: ["nreimers/MiniLM-L6-H384-uncased"] (https://huggingface.co/nreimers/MiniLM-L6-H384-uncased).

 9. Replace the relative path for the similarity_model variable in the `service.py` file with the model's path.

+10. For external environment please use the same similarity model as your embedding model.
+Comment line number 67 and uncomment line number 66 in the `service.py` file.
+Paste the path for the similarity_model folder in the "model_name" section of embedding model.

 ## Set Configuration Variables